 (1907 - 1961)

 In addition to his career as a painter, Browne was also a teacher.
 He taught at the Art Students League beginning in 1948, and in 1949 he became a professor of advanced painting at New York University.

-Excerpt taken from American Abstract Art of the 1930s and 1940s, The J. Donald Nichols Collection, Margaret Gregory.
+Sources: Smithsonian Institution; American Abstract Art of the 1930s and 1940s, The J. Donald Nichols Collection, Margaret Gregory.
 Harry N. Abrams, Inc. Publishers, New York.
 1998